Briandaniel is an award-winning playwright, dramaturg, writing coach, and teaching artist. He writes plays for teens and

 “I want the work to live a bit to the left of the familiar, to mix prose fiction with theatre, to bend or break form, but still be rooted in a character-driven story; I write plays that move easily and quickly but with a bit of a limp.

 “Sometimes the plays require a bare stage — a few chairs and a few actors making the world out of language.
 Sometimes the plays are canvas on which a design and director team create something I can’t imagine.”

 His short stories have appeared in ZYZZYVA, Indiana Review, and Arroyo, New California Writing, and many other literary magazines.
 He has twice been nominated for Pushcart Prizes.
 As for his playwriting, in 2014, he received the Kennedy Center American College Theatre Festival’s Latinidad Award for his play She Gets Naked in the End.
-Prior to that, his short plays were three-time National Finalists for KCACTF, and a finalist for the Humana Festival’s Heideman Award.
-His full-length Halfway, Nebraska was part of the 2012 Playwrights’ Week at The Lark Play Development Center, and premiered at the New York International Fringe Festival, winning an award for Outstanding Playwriting.
+Prior to that, his short plays were three-time National Finalists for KCACTF, and three-time finalists for the Humana Festival’s Heideman Award.
+His full-length Halfway, Nebraska was part of the 2012 Playwrights’ Week at The Lark Play, and premiered at the New York International Fringe Festival, winning an award for Outstanding Playwriting.
 He recently developed his play Small Steps at the JAW Festival and at Playwrights’ Week at the Lark.
 He is represented by Alexis Williams at Bret Adams Ltd. He can also be contacted at BriandanielOglesby